discordeno/discordeno/examples/bigbot-19/README.md

 >   - `MESSAGEQUEUE_URL` should be set to `rabbitmq:5672`
 >   - `MESSAGEQUEUE_USERNAME` should be set to `guest`
 >   - `MESSAGEQUEUE_PASSWORD` should be set to `guest`
-> - Copy the value for influxDb:
+> - Copy the value for influxDB:
 >   - copy `DOCKER_INFLUXDB_INIT_ORG` to `INFLUX_ORG`
 >   - copy `DOCKER_INFLUXDB_INIT_BUCKET` to `INFLUX_BUCKET`
 >   - copy `DOCKER_INFLUXDB_INIT_ADMIN_TOKEN` to `INFLUX_TOKEN`